BABAYEGAR/MovieAppDemo/README.md

 Usage:

-Contribution:No required contribution as this is a basic demo web application
+Contribution:No required contribution as this is a basic demo web application.

-Licence: No available licence
+Licence: No available licence.

-Author: Haruna Salim
+Author: Haruna Salim.